daniel3735928559/wip-weber/README.md

 it does seem somewhat abstract.

 * Is it possible that simply plugging X^48 into the minimal polynomials we have computed and then factoring will always give the answer?

 * Will we have to reconstruct the f using whatever trickery gave rise to this f?
 Is it possible that when we do so, the particular 48th root of unity (if indeed that's all there is to it) gives rise to an interesting minimal polynomial that is non-trivially related to the original?

+* We're taking 2nd and 24th and 48th roots all over the place.
+Is it possible that a principled, consistent choice of these would make the definition of f fall out more naturally?